 Are you looking for stories of sweet, small-town romance and real-world struggles of faith?

-This collection bundles the first three volumes of Sally Bayless’s heartwarming Abundance Series together in one e-book for a great value!
+Three volumes of Sally Bayless’s heartwarming Abundance Series are now available for a great value in a box set!

-When struggling caterer Tess Palmer inherits her great-aunt’s home at Sunset Lake, Missouri, she’s sure selling the property can provide the capital she needs to save her business.
-Wildlife painter Jack Hamlin, who lives across Sunset Lake, wants the area kept as it is–a place where waterfowl can thrive and where he can find solitude to ease his troubled heart.
-Although he’s drawn to Tess, he’s appalled to learn she would welcome a deal with a developer, and he vows to stop her.
+When struggling caterer Tess Palmer inherits her great-aunt’s home at Sunset Lake, Missouri, she’s sure that selling the property can provide the capital she needs to save her business.
+Wildlife painter Jack Hamlin, who lives across Sunset Lake, wants the area kept as it is—a place where waterfowl can thrive and where he can find solitude to ease his troubled heart.
+Although he’s drawn to Tess, he’s appalled to learn that she would welcome a deal with a developer, and he vows to stop her.
 As Tess discovers why Jack is so passionate about protecting the lake, she finds him more attractive, and she takes a tentative step past her own emotional pain.
 But there seems to be no solution to the impasse over the property.
-As a sale becomes imminent, can Jack and Tess overcome the obstacles to trust and love, and finally find their hearts’ desire?
+As a sale becomes imminent, can Jack and Tess trust God—and each other—and finally find a love that will last?

-Music teacher Becky Hamlin is seeking harmony–both in the blended voices of her students and in her small hometown of Abundance, Missouri.
-But after last summer, when her bad judgment left the town vulnerable, things have felt off key.
-Becky hopes to make amends by holding a benefit concert for the local food pantry.
+For music teacher Becky Hamlin, every performance is important, a time for her choir to shine.
+But no performance has ever mattered as much as the upcoming benefit concert for the local food pantry.
+This concert is not just about music.
+It’s a chance to make up for her lapse in judgment last summer, not to mention a shot at her dream job.
 When Seth Williams, the new interim high school principal, realizes she’s the girl he fell for years ago at church camp, he’s determined to make his temporary position permanent.
 As the logistics of her concert cause problems with his job, can their renewed love survive?